superstarlifter/doc/docs/getting_started/collection.md

 #### Pin fields to the right, to the left, drag to reorder, or hide.

-Once completed, select **Set default layout**.
-This sets the layout for all users.
-Note:  They will be able to personalize their layout.
+Once completed, select **Set as default**.
+This sets the layout for all users.  _Note:  They will be able to personalize their layout._

    <img src="../assets/zhoosh2.png"  style="width:300px" class="border"></img>